E. D. Sassoon & Co.: History

 In 1927, E.D.
 Sassoon & Co.
 Ltd was already the largest cotton mill owner in Bombay, where it was still headquartered.
 When the Great Depression in 1929-30 drove E.D.
 Sassoons biggest competitors into bankruptcy, the company took them over.
 By the time the Second World War broke out in Europe, E.D.
 Sassoon & Co. owned 15 cotton mills and was with over 30,000 employees Bombay's largest private employer.

 The profits generated in Bombay were reinvested in luxury real estate and hotels in Shanghai.
 In 1923 E.D.
 Sassoon & Co. bought the majority of shares of the established produce firm "Arnhold & Co." of Shanghai, which in turn controlled the "Cathay Land Company".
 The latter owned several apartment buildings and a hotel in Shanghai and offered the perfect basis for further investments in Shanghai property.

 In 1928 Sir Victor Sassoon established the "E.D.
 Sassoon Banking Company Limited" as a subsidiary of "E.D.
 Sassoon & Co.
 Ltd", to coordinate the trading interests of his family.
 In March 1930 E.D.
 Sassoon & Co. new headquarter was opened at "Sassoon House" in Shanghai.

 The Second World War brought many changes to the E.D.
 Sassoon Group.
-Although the war boosted production rates, thanks to the soaring demand of the allied armies, the firm decided to dispose of the cotton mills in Bombay in 1943, fearing problems as foreign owners once independence to India was granted.
-In May 1949 Shanghai was under the control of a communist regime and seemed an unhealthy place for the company's head office, so this was transferred to Nassau in the Bahamas in 1950.
-It is thought that Nassau was chosen because there were no forms of personal or corporation tax in place and Sir Victor Sassoon planned to live there, which he did until he died in 1961.

 After Sir Victor Sassoon's death the banking subsidiary, E.D.
 Sassoon Banking & Co.
 Ltd., was sold in 1972 to the merchant bank "Wallace Brothers & Co.
 (Holdings) Ltd" and renamed "Wallace Brothers Sassoon Bank Ltd." in November 1974, which in turn was taken over by the Standard Chartered Bank in 1976.
 The parent company, E.D.
 Sassoon & Co., continued to operate as a separate company from 1972 until 1978 when it became "DK Investments (Crosby Square) Ltd." (4 Crosby Square, City of London).

 The "Sir Victor Sassoon Heart Foundation", set up by Lady Sassoon after her husband's death, is run from Nassau, where the family still lives.